robinsonkwame/robinsonkwame.github.io/index.md

 ## Service
 * [Kalamazoo Area Mathematics and Science Center (KAMSC)](https://kamsc.org/) - Keynote for Big Data Day; Presented principles and questions for effective analysis of big data to Kalamazoo High School students.
 Introduced Information as a discipline, the importance of theory, and contextualized learnings with a brief introduction of Authene-Kente (Robinson et al 2021).
 Slides [available here](https://github.com/robinsonkwame/robinsonkwame.github.io/blob/master/conf/KAMSC%20Big%20Data%20Day%20-%20Robinson%20-%201-13-2021.pdf).
+* [Black at SI (B@SI)](https://maizepages.umich.edu/organization/blackatsi) - One of several founding executive memebers.
+The Black@SI is an academic and social support network that serves Black students, alumni, and accomplices of the University of Michigan School of Information (UMSI).
+Through our programming, we help ensure that underrepresented students can successfully contribute to both scientific research and the college’s learning environment, and positively impact our communities.

 ## Contact